Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Relationship with the DPP:

-- Technological foundation for implementing a circular passport, where IKEA can offer smart repair, buyback, or recycling services.
+- Technological basis to implement a circular passport, where IKEA can offer repair, buyback or smart recycling services.

-Data Encryption and Privacy Protection: Real-World Cases Applied to the DPP
+Data Encryption and Privacy Protection: Real-World Cases Applied to DPP

-The use of technologies like blockchain and Zero-Knowledge Proofs (ZKP) is not just theoretical: there are already projects, platforms, and companies applying them in real-life industrial contexts to meet future DPP requirements and protect strategic information.
+The use of technologies such as blockchain and Zero-Knowledge Proofs (ZKP) is not just theoretical: there are already projects, platforms and companies that are applying it in real industrial contexts to meet future DPP requirements and protect strategic information.

 CASE 1: Circularise – “Smart Questioning” for the chemical and automotive sectors